-The garden is a Royal Horticultural Society Partner Garden and is open everyday from March to October except on Sundays.
+The garden is a Royal Horticultural Society Partner Garden and is open everyday from except on Sundays.
+We are closed all of November and December.
 We welcome all types of visitors.
 We trial and propagate our plants from here.

 We believe the garden is set apart from others for two main reasons; it is designed to blend into the countryside (we have a bit of woodland) and it contains an extensive collection of LABELLED (!) plant varieties; over 4000 at last count.